Glutamine: The Missing Link to Boost Sports Performance

 Delayed Onset Muscle Soreness (DOMS)

-That deep, aching stiffness after a tough workout isn’t just a badge of honor—it’s your body signaling for recovery.
-Enter glutamine, nature’s soreness silencer.
-This essential amino acid works behind the scenes to calm the inflammatory storm that causes Delayed Onset Muscle Soreness (DOMS).
+That deep, aching stiffness after a tough workout is your body signaling for recovery.
+This conditionally essential amino acid works behind the scenes to calm the inflammatory storm behind Delayed Onset Muscle Soreness (DOMS).

 Here’s where it gets interesting: glutamine helps reduce oxidative stress and flush out metabolic waste, preventing post-workout inflammation from turning into days of wincing with every movement.
-Studies show that athletes supplementing with glutamine experience up to 40% less muscle tenderness compared to those who skip it—meaning you can say goodbye to walking downstairs backward after a brutal leg day.
+Studies show that athletes supplementing with glutamine experience up to 40% less muscle tenderness compared to those who skip it.

-But the real magic happens at the cellular level, where it accelerates tissue repair and supports the restoration of your muscles' protective pH balance.
-For lifters, runners, and fitness warriors tired of sacrificing performance for pain, it could be your key to bouncing back faster while still crushing those personal records.
+But the real benefits occur within muscle cells, where it accelerates tissue repair and supports the restoration of your muscles' protective pH balance.
+For lifters and runners tired of sacrificing performance for pain, glutamine could be your key to bouncing back faster while still crushing those personal records.

 Glutamine vs. Other Amino Acids